awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/encryption-speke-set-up.md

 You need these values later, when you configure the [entitlement](entitlements-grant.md) in MediaConnect\.

-## Step 2: Create an IAM Policy to Allow API Gateway to Act as Your Proxy<a name="encryption-speke-set-up-create-iam-policy"></a>
+## Step 2: Create an IAM policy to allow API Gateway to act as your proxy<a name="encryption-speke-set-up-create-iam-policy"></a>

 In [step 1](#encryption-speke-set-up-on-board-key-provider), you worked with a CA platform key provider who manages your encryption key\.
 In this step, you create an IAM policy that allows API Gateway to make requests on your behalf\.
 API Gateway acts as a proxy for communication between your account and the key provider\.